ncatlab/nlab-content/pages/6/6/4/0/466/content.md

   Nat(h_c, X) \simeq X(c)
 $$

-to emphasize that the morphisms of presheaves are [[natural transformation]]s of the corresponding functors.
+to emphasize that the morphisms of presheaves are [[natural transformation|natural transformations]] of the corresponding functors.